Jennifer Coppen

-Jennifer Rochelle Coppen (/nl/; born 20 July 2001) is an Indonesian actress, singer, and content creator known for her work in television dramas, web series, and music.
+Jennifer Rochelle Coppen Hubner (née Coppen; /nl/; born 20 July 2001) is an Indonesian actress, singer, and content creator known for her work in television dramas, web series, and music.

 Early life

 Born to Dutch dangdut singer, Richardo Benito Eduwardo Coppen, and Hotimah Imaniar.
-She experienced significant adversity during her youth.
-Her parents separated, after which her father abandoned her.
-Her mother died from acute cervical cancer on 4 November 2017, leaving her to navigate adolescence amid grief and abandonment.
+Jennifer's education started with Lollyop Pre school, Lentera Kasih and Jembatan Budaya school Bali.
+Her parents separated in 2007.
+She lived with her mother from 2008 until 2013 and from 2014 until 2020 with her father.
+She finished SMP at Gandhi Memorial school, Bali after which her father allowed her to start her acting career and brought her to Jakarta so she could play a role in the sinetron Romeo & Juminten and finish SMA at Dewi Sartika school, Tebet, Jakarta.
+Her mother died from acute cervical cancer on 4 November 2017, leaving her to navigate adolescence amid grief.

-Coppen stated that her early life was full of struggle due to the abandonment and bullying in school.
+Coppen stated that her early life was full of struggle due to bullying in school.
 She attended high school in Jakarta.

 Career

 Coppen started her acting career as a teenager, debuting in the television series Romeo dan Juminten as Cheryl Suryo Wicaksono.
 Her breakthrough came in 2017 when she portrayed Caca in the TV series Kecil-Kecil Mikir Jadi Manten.
 Since then, she has accumulated a versatile portfolio across film, television, and web platforms.